 If you or a family member are having these kinds of problems, you can get help.
 Call Anthem Member Services at:

 Hoosier Care Connect

 Monday through Friday from 8 a.m. to 8 p.m.
 Eastern time.
-You can get the name of a behavioral health specialist who will see you if you need one.
-You can also find a provider with our Find a Doctor tool or by viewing the provider directory.
+We can help you find a behavioral health specialist.
+You can also find a provider on the Find a Doctor tool or in the provider directory.